MatheusRich/matheusrich.github.io/_posts/2021-04-22-mocking-made-simple.md

 }
 ```

-So, in our tests we swap the implementation:
+Then, in our tests we swap the implementation:

 ```js
 describe('doStuff', () => {